huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > Intervals for monitoring Monte Carlo sweeps.
+For every `ndump` steps, the `StochAC` solver will try to output some useful information to help diagnosis.

 *Type:*